A First in Hernia Surgery for Georgia

 Questions as you consider hernia repair surgery

-In most cases, Northeast Georgia Medical Center surgeons use minimally invasive techniques, such as robotic hernia repair or laparoscopic hernia repair to repair hernias.
-When necessary, NGMC doctors will repair a hernia using open surgery.
+In most cases, Northeast Georgia Medical Center surgeons use minimally invasive techniques, such as robotic hernia repair or laparoscopic hernia surgery to repair hernias.

 Minimally invasive hernia repair treatments include: